SMAPPNYU/smapp-toolkit/README.md

 ```
 as inputs.

+`bsonoutputpath` is the path realtive to where you run the script that will be the output file with the new labels.

 After you run this method each tweet object in your output BSON will now have a field called "labels" like so:
 ```
 {